 Depending on the type of home you live in, and the type of pet you’d like to keep, you may need our permission.
 From cats and dogs to caged birds, hamsters, fish and poultry - find out more.

 If you’re in this difficult position, we hope this useful information will tell you all you need to know about what to do, who to tell and what will happen.

 A quick round up of what Sovereign’s responsible for and the responsibilities of residents – including keeping any communal areas clear of things like bikes, buggies and scooters.

 Newly-built homes need time to settle and dry out, so you may have some minor issues in the first year.
 More major faults with the build or quality are known as defects.
 Find out more about both.

 Repairs for tenants

-Find out more about your repair responsibilities; kitchen and bathroom upgrades; what you need to know before making your own improvements; and advice on moving into (and living in) a new-build home.
+Find out more about your repair responsibilities; kitchen and bathroom upgrades; what you need to know before making your own improvements; and advice on settling in to a new-build home.